Shintai: Description

-Famous shintai include the mirror (part of the Imperial Regalia of Japan), Mount Miwa, Mount Nantai, the Nachi Falls, and the Meoto Iwa rocks.
+Other shintai include the mirror Yata no Kagami (one of the Imperial Regalia of Japan), Mount Miwa, Mount Nantai, Mount Kibi no Nakayama, the Nachi Falls, and the Meoto Iwa rocks.
 Many mountains like Mount Miwa or the Three Mountains of Kumano (Kumano sanzan) are considered shintai and are therefore called shintaizan (神体山).
 The most widely known and renowned shintai is Mount Fuji.

+An example of a shintaizan (神体山) in a Japanese new religion is Mount Hongu (本宮山, Hongū-yama) in Ayabe, Kyoto, which is sacred to the Oomoto religion.
+Mount Hongu is located on the grounds of Baishō-en (梅松苑), which was declared by its founders Nao Deguchi and Onisaburo Deguchi to be the spiritual center of Japan around the turn of the 20th century.

 A yokozuna, a wrestler at the top of sumo's power pyramid, is a living shintai.
 For this reason, his waist is circled by a shimenawa, a sacred rope which protects sacred objects from evil spirits.
 A kannushi, that is, a Shinto priest, can become a living shintai when a kami enters his body during religious ceremonies.

 The founding of a new shrine requires the presence of either a pre-existing, naturally occurring shintai (for example a rock or waterfall housing a local kami), or of an artificial one, which must therefore be procured or made to the purpose.
 An example of the first case are the Nachi Falls, worshiped at Hiryū Shrine near Kumano Nachi Taisha and believed to be inhabited by a kami called Hiryū Gongen.
 In the second, the mitama (spirit) of a kami is divided in half through a process called kanjō and one of the halves is then stored in a yorishiro.
 This is the process which has led to the creation of networks of shrines housing the same kami, as for example the Hachiman shrine, Inari shrine or Kumano shrine networks.

 Because over the years the shintai is wrapped in more and more layers of precious cloth and stored in more and more boxes without being ever inspected, its exact identity may become forgotten.

 The first role of a shrine is to house and protect its shintai and the kami which inhabits it.
 If a shrine has more than one building, the one containing the shintai is called honden; because it is meant for the exclusive use of the kami, it is always closed to the public and is not used for prayer or religious ceremonies.
 The shintai leaves the honden only during festivals (matsuri), when it is put in a "divine palanquin" (mikoshi, a term usually translated in English as "portable shrine"), and carried around the streets among the faithful.
 The portable shrine is used to physically protect the shintai and to hide it from sight.